 - Fold over and line up with the opposite corner, using a fork seal the edges together.

 - Brush the turnovers with the egg wash and cut two hole in the top of each one.
 Bake!

 - In a small bowl, add the powdered sugar and milk and whisk until combined.

 - Remove turnovers from oven and drizzle glaze over the top.

-They are a huge favorite in our family anytime of year, guaranteed to be loved by everyone.
+We love these apple turnovers anytime of the year, and guaranteed to be loved by everyone.
 They would be perfect for a Mothers Day brunch.
 You can even serve them with a scoop of ice cream.
 Yummy!
 But if you love apples as much as we do check out my Apple Walnut Fritter Bread.

 - 1 sheet puff pastry thawed